Excavating THE RENO

 - We'll gather photos and memorabilia, build a memorial wall.

-- 12-06-17 We’ll excavate the Reno, every screw, battered chair, strip of dance floor, now imbued with our epic story.
+- 9th to 27th October: we’ll excavate the Reno: screw, battered chair, strip of dance floor, imbued with our epic story.

-- 03-07-17 In its heart bury a time capsule of the excavation, art installation, and video memoirs films.
+- 31st October In its heart bury a time capsule of the excavation, art installation, and memoirs footage.

 - 2018 Make all collected footage into a documentary.